 I jerk the wheel and shove through the leaden door, wipe my feet on a ratty bath mat, take the diamond-tread stairs two at a time.
 I stand breathless upon a platform poised over a boiling vat.
 In a steam clearing: stainless steel vats cover racetracks of distances.
 We watch horses, men with their maps and clipboards, jockeys and the punishing weight of well-worn tracks, round and round, the same mistakes over and over.

-Glue is made from horses?
+Glue is really made from horses?
 My phantom fingers swell in their imagined casings.
 I don’t see the connection, not to this, not to anything.
 A cold panic settles into my legs and liver.

 “I have no moves left, Dot.”